+First dollar coverage group members are eligible for performance rebates based upon loss performance ratios.
+The loss performance ratios are calculated 18 months after the inception date of each policy.
 The calculation is made by CompSource Mutual using loss development factors and trend factors to incurred losses.
 If an individual member achieves a loss ratio less than 70 percent, that member is entitled to a 5 percent rebate of their first dollar coverage premium.
 If the loss ratio is less than 50 percent, the member is entitled to a rebate of 10 percent of their premium.
 Rebates earned by members are paid by CompSource Mutual or result in reduced premiums under the first dollar coverage program and, as a result, are not reflected as a liability of CALM.
-First dollar coverage was discontinued for all new policies effective July 1, 2015.
+During 2017, CALM received rebates totaling \$201,240.
+No rebates were received in 2016.